 About 1 in 8 children in the US live with at least one parent struggling with a substance use disorder.
 From those, almost 14% live in a household where both parents struggle with substance abuse.
 However, is the mom wine culture making it practically impossible to stay away from drug and alcohol addiction?
 Experiencing motherhood and drug addiction or alcohol addiction can be stressful and challenging, but there’s hope.

-However, women are still significantly more likely to attempt to hide their addictive behaviors than men.
-They are also extremely less likely to seek professional treatment than men, and will typically only succumb to seeking professional outside help if initially pressured into it by their family members or close friends.
-Most women feel a certain sense of overwhelming obligation to their husbands, their children, and their trite societal roles as homemakers and housewives.
-Because of these standards and seeming expectations, most women will silently suffer through secret addictions rather than reach out for the professional help they truly need.
+Women are still significantly more likely to attempt to hide their addictive behaviors than men.
+They are also considerably less likely to seek professional treatment than men.
+They will typically only succumb to seeking outside professional help if initially pressured into it by their family members or close friends.

 What starts as a bottle of wine every other night, not a prescription to help with pain or anxiety can easily escalate to a full-blown addiction.
 Mothers struggle with many underlying issues that can exacerbate the situation, including: